-I am much too OCD to do that myself, but I always thought those that did were cool.
-That got me to thinking…All of us collect labels throughout our lives.
+I am much too OCD to do that myself, but I always admired those that did.
+That got me thinking…All of us collect labels throughout our lives.
 We may not plaster them on our cars or sew them to our clothing, but they are there, slowly accumulating inside all of us.

 Years ago, I attended a workshop in Dallas called Pathways.
 One of our assignments was to make a list of all of the negative tapes that play in our heads and then pick the one that stood out the most.
 The leader passed a microphone around the circle and each participant was to read the message that screamed the loudest.
 Despite being from different walks of life, an age range that spanned from 18-60, males and females, would you believe that every message was the same.
 It was some variation of “I am defective.
 There is something wrong with me.”